Is Walking 30 Minutes a Day Enough For Weight Loss?

 You Can Lose Weight Walking 30 Minutes a Day

 Want to get the most calorie burn from your walk?
-Both Tom and Jackie recommended a few ways you can up the intensity.
+Both Holland and Vick recommended a few ways you can up the intensity.

 - Do some hills.
-"Adding in changes in incline (think hills) will help increase the intensity along with the total number of calories burned," Tom said.
+"Adding in changes in incline, like hills, will help increase the intensity along with the total number of calories burned," Holland told POPSUGAR.
 If you can't make it to the top today, aim to hit the half- or even quarter-way point.
 Gradually work your way up as you get stronger.
 Try this outdoor hill workout to start.

 - Reverse your usual route.
 "Have a particular loop that you walk every day?
-Simply reversing the direction will provide much-needed variation to keep your body challenged and changing," Tom said.
+Simply reversing the direction will provide much-needed variation to keep your body challenged and changing," Holland said.

-According to Tom, variation is key in avoiding the dreaded weight-loss plateau.
+According to Holland, variation is key in avoiding a weight-loss plateau.
 That means that, as you get stronger, you should look for more challenging hills and keep pushing harder during your fast intervals, though you can still keep the walk to 30 minutes in length.
-"Your body is a very smart machine, becoming accustomed over time to the stressors you impose upon it," Tom told POPSUGAR.
+"Your body is a very smart machine, becoming accustomed over time to the stressors you impose upon it," Holland told POPSUGAR.
 "If you don't change it up, it will stop changing."
-Ramping up your intensity and varying routes and elevations is a great way to shed pounds consistently.
+Ramping up your intensity and varying routes and elevations is a good way to shed pounds consistently.

 How Much Should You Walk Per Week to Lose Weight?

-"The great thing about walking is that it is low-impact, so you can do it frequently," Tom said.
+"The great thing about walking is that it is low-impact, so you can do it frequently," Holland said.
 If you're a true beginner, he recommended getting started by walking three to four times per week, 30 minutes at a time.
-For maximum results, both he and Jackie advised working your way up to five or six walks per week.
-Try to incorporate intervals into at least two of those walks, Jackie said; she suggested doing them on Tuesdays and Thursdays with steady-state cardio walks (all at the same pace) for your other three workouts, but any non-consecutive days will do.
+For maximum results, both experts advised working your way up to five or six walks per week.
+Try to incorporate intervals into at least two of those walks, Vick said; she suggested doing them on Tuesdays and Thursdays with steady-state cardio walks (all at the same pace) for your other three workouts, but any non-consecutive days will do.

 And, no, you don't need to do your 30 minutes all at once to see weight-loss results.
-"As long as you complete all 30 minutes of exercise, it doesn't matter when you do it," Jackie told POPSUGAR.
-Previous research suggests that exercising for three 10-minute intervals gives you all the same benefits as one continuous 30-minute session, Tom said.
+"As long as you complete all 30 minutes of exercise, it doesn't matter when you do it," Vick told POPSUGAR.
+Previous research suggests that exercising for three 10-minute intervals gives you all the same benefits as one continuous 30-minute session, Holland said.
 If you're short on time, breaking your 30-minute walk into a few shorter bursts is a great solution.
-"No walk is too short," Tom added; what matters is the total amount of minutes you hit.
+"No walk is too short," Holland added; what matters is the total amount of minutes you hit.

-"Try walking with your dog, family, or friends," Jackie said.
+"Try walking with your dog, family, or friends," Vick said.
 "If you have a baby, push them in a stroller.
 That will add resistance and help you burn more calories."
 No matter how you get it or who you get it with, walking for 30 minutes, five days a week, can have a powerful effect on your weight-loss goals.
-Want to see results faster and, more important, keep the weight off?
-Mixing in strength training and maintaining a good diet are also key components.
-Try out this strength-training plan for beginners and this two-week clean eating plan to get started.
+If you want to see results more quickly and keep the weight off, mixing in strength training and maintaining a good diet are also key components.
+Try out this strength-training plan for beginners and this two-week clean-eating plan to get started.